Youneselb/CA2/Project Diary.md

 Phase one (Monday 19/10-Tuesday 20/10):

 Who was active during this sprint?
-Everybody.
+Everybody was active.

 Who did what, during this sprint?
+Yones: Lavade opsætning af Travis, projektet via Git Hub og database, cors package, samt klasserne request/reponse filter.
+HobbyDTO, Hobby og HobbyFacade.
+Mark: Lavade klasserne HobbyDTO, PersonDTO, Person, Hobby, HobbyFacade, PersonFacade.
+Henrik: Lavade exceptions package, samt klasserne AddressDTO, CityInfoDTO, ExceptionDTO, PhoneDTO, Address, CityInfo, Phone, AddressNotFound, AddressNotFoundMapper, AddressFacade, CityInfoFacade, PhoneFacade og PersonResource.

-What did your team accomplish during this spring?
+What did your team accomplish during this sprint?
+We have somewhat finished the foundation of the projekt.
+We have a worked CI-pipeline. we are somewhat ready for testing of Addresses.
+Our database has been updated with sql scripts.
+Our API documentation for this sprint is done.
+All links as requested has been added to the google docs.

 Phase two (Wednesday 21/10-Thursday 22/10):